ICI3D/DAIDD/schedule/shadow.md

 - Exercise: Work through the document for planning your approach
 - Video lecture: Model evaluation and comparison NOTE ((dushoff))

 SHADOW Possible social activity (Game night) - eg, from c.
-21:30 SAST; JD will bring beer; CP will source games
+21:30 JD will bring beer; CP will source games

+- 22:00 Tea with North American Faculty

+- 11:00 Tea with African Faculty

 ### Friday